grao3/schemata/readme.md

 But even if the point of this project is purely educational, I still want to give GAO3 the best possible user experience.
 If you see a bug or have a suggestion, please feel free to open an issue in the appropriate repository.
 Currently, this project is spread across

 - **[grao3/schemata]**, this repository, which contains definitions of the types and queries in the archive's graphql API.
+- **[grao3/.github](https://github.com/grao3/.github)**, used to maintain the github page, and to track issues that affect multiple other repositories.
+If you have a high-level feature request, this is the place to open it.